clambin/traefik-simple-auth/README.md

 ### Traefik
 #### Middleware

-With your Google credentials defined, set up a `forward-auth` middleware.
+With your auth credentials defined, set up a `forward-auth` middleware.
 This causes Traefik to forward each incoming request for a router configured with this middleware for authentication.

 In Kubernetes, this can be done with the following manifest: